Rep. Don Young, longtime Alaska congressman, dies at 88

 In 2008, Congress asked the Justice Department to investigate Young’s role in securing a $10 million earmark to widen a Florida highway; the matter was dropped in 2010, and Young denied any wrongdoing.

-In December 2011, the U.S. House Ethics Committee said it was revising its rules to impose new contribution limits on owners who run multiple companies following questions raised by the nonpartisan Office of Congressional Ethics about donations made to Young.
+In December 2011, the U.S. House Ethics Committee said it was revising its rules to impose new contribution limits on owners who run multiple companies following questions raised by the nonpartisan Office of Congressional Ethics about donations made to Young’s legal expense fund.

 In 2014, the ethics committee found that Young had violated House rules by using campaign funds for personal trips and accepting improper gifts.
 Young was told to repay the value of the trips and gifts, totaling about $59,000, and amend financial disclosure statements to include gifts he hadn’t reported.
 The committee also issued a “letter of reproval,” or rebuke.
 Young said he regretted the “oversights” and apologized for failing to exercise “due care” in complying with the House’s Code of Conduct.